How artist Rosemarie Trockel defies categorization

 She developed an interest in film and painting at an early age, but first studied social anthropology, social sciences, theology and mathematics in college.
 She later moved on to art studies at the Cologne Academy of Fine and Applied Arts.

-She has been a professor at Düsseldorf Arts Academy since 1998.
+She was a professor at Düsseldorf Arts Academy from 1998 to 2016.

 While traveling in the US, Trockel met artists like Jenny Holzer and Cindy Sherman.
 Trockel's works were shown at New York's Museum of Modern Art by the late 1980s, and later in Chicago and Boston.